thehyve/cbioportal-staging/README.md

 * `mail.smtp.auth`: boolean, if set to `true` requires to log in for the mail app email before sending messages.
 In general is set to `true`.
 * `mail.smtp.ssl.enable`: enable SSL if set to `true`.
 In general is set to `true`.
 * `mail.smtp.starttls.enable` enable TLS if set to `true`.
 In general is set to `true`.
-* `study.curator.email`: email of the user which will get automatic access to studies loaded, and also will receive a copy of all emails sent by the staging app.
+* `study.curator.emails`: comma-separated emails of the users which will get automatic access to studies loaded, and also will receive a copy of all emails sent by the staging app.

 ### Debug settings

 * `logging.level.root`: default log level / you can use this to debug and troubleshoot issues (default `INFO`)
-* `debug.mode`: if debug mode is set to `true`, emails will only be sent to the `study.curator.email` (and not to the `mail.smtp.user`)
+* `debug.mode`: if debug mode is set to `true`, emails will only be sent to the `study.curator.emails` (and not to the `mail.smtp.user`)

 ### Other

 * `study.publish.command_prefix`:  add a command for the study publisher layer (study authorization), otherwise leave it empty (or comment it out).
-The staging app will append the `study id` and the `study.curator.email` to this command.
+The staging app will append the `study id` and the `study.curator.emails` to this command.
 * `server.alias`: recognizable name for the server, appears in the emails, e.g. `DEV`.